 </form>

-When the user clicks on ‘Create’ button, a POST request is sent with form values for the newly created quiz: the author’s name, an optional email and the list of 5 question ids.
-Our server implements a Post / Redirect / Get pattern: if the POST submission is successful, the user is redirected to a detail page of the new quiz, indicating creation success.
+When the user clicks on ‘Login’ button, a POST request is sent with form values: the username and a password.
+Our server implements a Post / Redirect / Get pattern: if the POST submission is successful, the user is redirected to his favorites movies page.

 Let’s try to test it!